-Table 64.
-Efficacy of several insecticides for Strawberry Rootworm (Paria fragariae) on Azalea (Rhododendron sp.), Hesselein, 2007.
+Table 69.
+Efficacy of several insecticides for Strawberry Rootworm (Paria fragariae) on Azalea

+(Rhododendron sp.), Hesselein, 2007.

-Treatment Data non 100 gal Adults collecte ed on sticky cards
+Data way 100 asl Adults collecte ed on sticky cards

-1 reatment Kate per 100 gai 9/25 & 26 11/8
+Treatment Rate per 100 gal 9/25 & 26 11/8

 Acelepryn / DPX-E2Y45 (chlorantraniliprole) 0.8 fl oz 0.29 a 0

 BAS320i (metaflumizone) 12 fl oz 0.57 a 0

 Celero (clothianidin) 12 oz 0.29 a 0

 DuraGuard 50 fl oz 0.29 a 0

 Met52 (Metarhizium anisopliae Strain F52) 58 fl oz 0.29 a 0

 Safari (dinotefuran) 24 oz 0.29 a 0

 Untreated Control 0.43 a ^z 0

-^zMeans separation tests performed using Tukey's Studentized Range (HSD) Test, α =0.05.
-Treatments applied on August 23 using 375 ml per pot for all but Met52 which used 750 ml per pot.
+^z Means separation tests performed using Tukey's Studentized Range (HSD) Test, α =0.05.
+Treatments applied on Aug 23 using 375 ml per pot for all but Met52 which used 750 ml per pot.

 Results: Trunk and Stem Borers

 Bark beetles species in general are often difficult to control due to their behavior or physiology.
 These are often the insects that can impact and kill large trees in the landscape as well as providing a challenge for growers.
 Many of bark beetles and stem borers are introduced species and have become problematic because native trees and bushes have not co-evolved and are thus more vulnerable.
 Because the larvae stages feed deep within plant tissues, timing of control measures is critical to achieving a successful reduction in insect populations.
-The need for effective insecticides for the nursery industry to manage this group of pests is imperative.
+The registration of effective insecticides for the nursery industry to manage this group of pests is imperative.